benilyasss/Poleign/README.md

 # Poleign
 Poleign is a Valorant's Polygon Assistant.
 Poleign will help you improve your gameplay by giving you Polygon missions.
+You can join our discord server [here](https://discord.gg/5frUcy6cgS)

 You can Start code by using command prompt like [Danser-go](https://github.com/Wieku/danser-go)
 # Arguments: